margomerritt/Data-Knights/README.md

 Reason for topic choice: Topic was chosen to explore the process of how oscar winners were chosen.

+Question to answer: Given the data about a new movie can we predict whether or not it will win an oscar?

 Description of the data source: Dataset is titled "TMBD Movie Dataset".
 Data was found from https://www.kaggle.com/datasets/successikuku/tmbd-movie-dataset.
 Dataset contains 1286 rows and has 24 columns.

-Question to answer: Given the data about a new movie can we predict whether or not it will win an oscar?
+The column details of the "TMBD Movie Datset" are:
+Column Details
+ID: Movie ID
+Popularity: Popularity score
+Budget: Amount spent to make the movie
+Revenue: Amount realized from the movie original title: Movie title
+Cast: Actors & Actresses in the movie
+Homepage: Movie website
+Director: Director(s) of the movie
+Tagline: Catchphrase(s)/slogan of the movie
+keywords: Words associated with a movie
+Overview: Movie Summary
+Runtime: length of a movie
+Genres: Category
+Production companies: Companies that produced the movie Release date: Date movie was released
+Vote count:
+Vote average
+Release year: year movie was released
+Budget adj: Budget In terms of 2010 dollars
+Revenue adj: Revenue in terms of 2010 dollars

 ## Progess Notes
 1. March 2, 2023